Suunto D4i Novo Dive Computer Review

-It has a built-in dive log that is capable of recording up to 140 hours of scuba diving information.
-It can be exported to your computer (both Mac and Windows) and then can be uploaded to the Suunto Movescount portal where you can track all your exercising from all Suunto watches including their dive computers.
+The Suunto D4i Novo has a built-in dive log that is capable of recording up to 140 hours of scuba diving information.
+It can be exported to your computer (both Mac and Windows) through a USB cable and then can be uploaded to the Suunto Movescount portal where you can track all your exercising from all Suunto watches including their dive computers.
 You can even add photos and videos of your dives to the uploaded logbooks to share with others.

 Another small downside of the Suunto D4i Novo is that the buttons can be hard to handle when diving in cooler water with thick gloves.
 This is overall an issue with any watch-style dive computer.

 How big is big enough?

 There are a lot of benefits to having a wristwatch sized dive computer.
 However, there are not only good things about it.

 The D4i Novo by Suunto is such a scuba diving computer that is sized for everyday wear.
 It combines the features of a decompression calculator with a watch.

 While we do like the idea, it does bring with it some limitations.
 Specifically, with dot-matrix displays as the Suunto D4i Novo is using them.
 The display size is small underwater which can make it hard to read the numbers.